The PMHS® Role

 - May add value for your practice.

-The Pediatric Primary Care Mental Health Specialist (PMHS) builds upon the NP or CNS role to provide advanced assessment, evaluation, diagnosis, treatment, and management of common DBMH conditions in children, adolescents, and young adults.
+The PMHS builds upon the NP or CNS role to provide advanced assessment, evaluation, diagnosis, treatment, and management of common DBMH conditions in children, adolescents, and young adults.

 Therapeutic services include early recognition, intervention, and active monitoring as well as appropriate referral for complex disorders.
 Health care services are evidence-based and include the use of DBMH screening tools and psychotherapeutic, educational, as well as psychopharmacological therapies and interventions.
 The PMHS coordinates care and collaborates with professionals to enhance the quality of DBMH services for children, adolescents, young adults, and families/caregivers.